danielhoperez/domoticz-docker/README.md

 it should be run like docker run -v [OUTPUT_DIR]:/output danielhoperez/domoticz-builder

+For instance in order to build the latest (as of 03/05/2021) image: docker run --env DOMOTICZ_VERSION_TAG=2021.1 -v /tmp/domoticz/:/output danielhoperez/domoticz-builder:2020.2-3

+This will create a tar.gz file in /tmp/domoticz with the compiled version ready to be installed The tar.gz file can also at a later point be used to create a docker image

 The following env variables can be setup to control components version
 * ENV DOMOTICZ_VERSION_TAG
 * ENV CMAKE_VERSION